Skip to Content

 Resource hub

-Protected Priority Marine Features in offshore MPAs - WMS layers 2019
+Priority Marine Feature point and line data in offshore MPAs - WMS layers 2025

 Abstract

-These Web Map Service layers show point data for protected Priority Marine Features (PMFs) in offshore MPAs and Other Effective area-based Conservation Measures (OECMs) in Scottish waters.
+These Web Map Service layers show point and line data for protected Priority Marine Features (PMFs) in offshore MPAs and Other Effective area-based Conservation Measures (OECMs) in Scottish waters.
 Priority Marine Features are habitats and species considered to be of conservation importance in Scotland's seas.
 They include many features which are characteristic of the Scottish marine environment.
-The data has been extracted from v5.18 of the Geodatabase of Marine features adjacent to Scotland (GeMS).
+The data has been extracted from v5.18 of the Geodatabase of Marine features adjacent to Scotland (GeMS) and 1016S survey of Geikie Slide and Hebridean Slope.

 WMS point layers are available for the following protected features:

-• Burrowed mud and Offshore deep sea mud - combined into a single layer with different symbology.
+• Burrowed mud and Offshore deep sea mud - point data (combined into a single layer with different symbology).

 Resource type Service